stephan-nylinder/module-organising-data-dm-practices/_episodes/101-introduction-to-data-organization.md

 ### Whom are we organizing the data for?
 Humans are an organizing species.
 We all recognize the benefits from keeping things in order, having an overview, and knowing where things are.
 It helps us being efficient in what we do, and brings a sense of relief and security not having to search for things we need.
 However, we also have individual measures and standards for interpreting the quality of data organization.
 What makes sense to me may be illogical to someone else, and vice versa.

-In research we need to consider data organization from both the individual researchers perspective as well as from the research community perspective.
+In research we need to consider data organization from both the individual researcher's perspective as well as from the research community perspective.
 As individuals, we want to organize a file system so that it makes sense to us.
 After all, we are the ones that will work with the data on a daily basis.
 At the same time we may be part of a larger group where data is shared among several researchers.
 Even further, the data endpoint is not the individual, the group, or even present day, but unknown researchers reusing our data in a yet-to-be future.

 Thus, we need to settle for a file structure and data organization process that works for us in both the short and long term, while also being viable in the future.